Renovic/Monolith_Gantry/FAQ.md

 - Both have rougly the same performance
 - Sheet metal pulls heat away from motors and doesn't melt, letting you run higher motor currents or hotter chambers
 - Sheet metal is more work, because of reaming bearing holes, countersinking, and harder assembly
+- Sheet metal is also more noisy due to more transfer of vibrations

 ### What are long-shaft stepper motors?
 - For 9mm belts, regular stepper shafts (24mm) aren't long enough to reach the double shear bearing